Gagnon-lab/takasugi-genetics/README.md

 We recommend running this pipeline on a high-performance computing cluster as it will require quite a bit of memory (and time) to execute.

 Although most of the instructions can be found [here](https://github.com/mckennalab/SingleCellLineage), we briefly outline the instructions to get started on a HPC.
+One may need to adapt these instructions according to the specifications of your HPC.

 **Dependency required**
 * Docker-like container

 First, download the Docker container.
-The Center for High Performance Computing (CHPC) at the University of Utah offers Singularity as a container environment, and one can download the container as a Singularity image like so:
+The Center for High Performance Computing (CHPC) at the University of Utah offers Singularity as a container alternative, and one can download the container as a Singularity image like so:

 ```
 singularity build GESTALT.sif docker://aaronmck/genomics:sc_GESTALT